xmess7/Magi100/README.md

 # Magi100

-OK FIRST REPORTS!!
-EA verions 1 was found with many erors.
-I will be looking into this and when ready will have version 2 here for download.
+First BUGS FIXED!.
+See the video 2 below for more info.

 MT4 Expert Advisot (EA) based on the approach provided by Minotawr at https://www.forexfactory.com/showthread.php?t=989445

 You can find the further information on the approach in that thread.

-The following as a video that explains the basic use of the inputs.
+Video1 provides the basics on the use of the inputs. https://youtu.be/7ahbYhaS9hw
-As of today 2020.06.7, this EA has not been tested.
-I don't expect to see many bugs(maybe lol).
-I will update the page as we discorer any bugs.

-https://youtu.be/7ahbYhaS9hw
+Video2 has provides additional operations/feature explanations)

 Peace to all and enjoy this tool.